 I have been making this soup forever, This is really just a tomato base soup with beans and pasta.
 How bad can that be? unless you hate beans and pasta that is.
 I usually have ingredients in the pantry and it is a wonderful warm experience, with a nice salad this is a perfect meal.
-I did use dried beans so I needed to soak overnight, if you want to cheat you can just use canned beans , I must admit this makes it a whole lot easier and honestly no one knows the difference!
+I used to only make this with dry beans but in the name of time and taste I used canned beans and have now always made this with canned.
+I must admit this makes it a whole lot easier and honestly no one knows the difference!
 It is a wonderful hearty soup halfway between a soup and a pasta no matter how you do the beans!

 1 medium yellow onion, chopped

 4 garlic cloves, minced

 1 28 oz. can chopped tomatoes ( San Marzano)

 10 – 12 fresh basil leaves

 2 cans rinsed and drained Cannellini Beans

 5 cups water or chicken broth or vegetable broth to keep it vegetarian — water works just fine but you’ll have to check your salt and pepper if using broth especially boxed broth which contains salt.
 Your call– super easy recipe.

 app.
 1 cup pasta, elbows, tubetti, ditalini, or broken spaghetti